Wolkabout/WolkConnect-Java/readme.md

 # WolkConnect

-Connector library written in Java for WolkAbout Smart IoT Cloud.
+Connector library written in Java for WolkSense Sensor Data Cloud.
 This version publishes data via MQTT protocol to [WolkSense.com](https://wolksense.com/) cloud instance.

 You can import it in your project using gradle or maven configurations below.